davidbhatt/thermo-diffusive_sfd/README.md

 # thermo-diffusive_sfd
-This code is extension of previous thermo-diffusive code.
+This code is extension of previous compact finite difference based thermo-diffusive code.
 In this the periodic  oscillations of flame arising due to diffussive thermal imbalance or Lewis number effects can be damped to obtain a good approximation of steady-state or stationary solution.
 In this way a fast solution to steady state can be obtained.
 The algorithm used is the Selective Frequency Damping algorithm described in the following paper:
 Bastien E. Jordi, Colin J. Cotter, Spencer J. Sherwin; An adaptive selective frequency damping method.
 Physics of Fluids 1 September 2015; 27 (9): 094104. https://doi.org/10.1063/1.4932107
 This approximation can be refined using the Newton solver.